g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 # Tips:
+• Its suggested to move this script into the `Videos\youtube` folder after first installation for the full experience.<br/>
 • You can you the `A` or `V` key on your keyboard to select Audio or Video on the dialog when prompted.<br/>
 • When the Destination window pops up, just press `Enter` if you want the video to download in the same folder as the script.<br/>
 • You can also press `Tab` once, Then `Space` once (to select the playlist option), `Tab` Three times, Then `Enter` once more for a faster playlist download workflow.<br/>